trustoverip/tswg-acdc-specification/spec/spec.md

 ##### Labeled nested rule and rule-group fields

-Rules and Rule-group nested within a Rule-group appear as labeled fields whose labels are not any of the reserved field labels for a Rule-group, namely , `[d, u, l]`.
+Rules and Rule-group nested within a Rule-group appear as labeled fields whose labels are not any of the reserved field labels for a Rule-group, namely, `[d, u, l]`.
 Labeled nested Rule or Rule-group fields must appear after all of any fields with a reserved field label.

 To elaborate, each nested Rule or Rule-group block shall be labeled with a locally unique non-reserved field label that indicates the type of the nested block.
 To clarify, each nested block gets its own field with its own local (to the ACDC Rule Section) label.
 The field's value may be either the Rule or Rule-group block or, in compact form, a string.
 The compact forms are defined below.